 Custom agents codify team knowledge, enforce standards, and automate repetitive work.
 Solo developers gain consistency across projects.
 Teams preserve conventions and accelerate onboarding.
 Enterprises embed compliance and maintain full audit trails.

 The gotcha with custom agents is that vague instructions produce inconsistent results.
 “You are a helpful coding assistant” doesn’t work.
 “You are a test engineer who writes tests for React components using Jest, follows these examples, and never modifies source code” does.
+I learned this the hard way after some initial attempts produced unreliable results.

 Other common mistakes to avoid: